DanielJonesEB/engineerbetter.com/_posts/2016-12-14-continuously-deploying-pivotal-cloudfoundry.markdown

 As a CIO, Cloud Foundry is great because it can be deployed on top of a number of IaaSs including AWS, vSphere, Azure and Google Cloud.
 By providing this abstraction layer, it makes it much easier to migrate applications between IaaSs and avoid vendor lock-in.
 Furthermore Cloud Foundry apps need to be written as [12-factor apps](https://12factor.net/), which promotes ease of maintenance.

 It comes in two versions: open source, and a proprietary version that adds some extra closed-source features.
-At Engineer Better we've spent the last three months helping a large bank deploy the closed-source version, *Pivotal Cloud Foundry* (PCF).
+At Engineer Better we've spent the last three months helping a large financial organisation deploy the closed-source version, *Pivotal Cloud Foundry* (PCF).

 Cloud Foundry is **large**.
 A single high-availability deployment across three AWS availability zones can require more than 50 VMs.
 These manage logging, routing, ensuring processes are scaled and striped correctly, and all sorts of other stuff you would never want to have to manage yourself.